SymfonyCasts/symfony-ux/sfcasts/turbo/stream-everything.md

 Our goal is to be able to update the quick stats area *and* the reviews area all at once.
-We can't do that by redirecting or returning a normal HTML page... because it that would only affect the reviews frame.
+We can't do that by redirecting or returning a normal HTML page... because that would only affect the reviews frame.
 So let's *continue* to return a stream... but a stream where we update the quick stats area *and* the reviews.

 The entire content of `_reviews.html.twig` lives inside of an element with a